Presented By: National Center for Institutional Diversity

-Thinking Beyond Stereotypes graphic
+Thinking Beyond Stereotypes in Asian American Media

 Public discussions of Asian American media representation are often overdetermined by narratives of the racial injury of Hollywood stereotypes, or what Black feminist Patricia Hill Collins called “controlling images.”
 But how have Asian American communities, performers, artists, and thinkers challenged and refigured those controlling images for their own purposes?